 Wide frequency range

 Speeding checkpoints have evolved almost at the same rate as consumer radar detectors have.
 Police scanners use higher and lower frequency bands now than the mainstream bands that older radar detectors could detect.
-But the Whistler CR75 can actually reliably alert you of very low frequencies and high frequencies as well.
+But the Whistler CR75 can reliably alert you of very low frequencies and high frequencies as well.

 Customizable Audio Alerts